 The Old Road Crags plus Home Alone are the first crags you’ll reach when driving out of Tensleep.

 Home Alone is worth noting for being the first bolted routes in the canyon and great place to climb in the heat of summer.

-The 100’ Home Alone routes, known as the first bolted route in the canyon is fun for every the most advanced climbers but there are plenty of challenging 11s, 12s, and 13s in this small crag.
-The lines are definitely more of an adventure here with some difficult moves for the grade and occasional runout for shorter folks (like myself).
+The 100’ Home Alone routes, known as the first bolted route in the canyon are fun for every the most advanced climbers but there are plenty of challenging 11s, 12s, and 13s in this small crag.
+The lines are more of an adventure here with some difficult moves for the grade and occasional runout for shorter folks (like myself).

 The Old Road Crags contain a mix of great lines like Godfather 1 (10c) and 2 (11a) and adventurous routes on the Waterfall Walls.
 These crags lie off of the dirt road, Old Highway 16, a junction of the major Highway 16 about 10 minutes out of town..

-After you pass Home Alone and the Old Road Crags, there are about a dozen different walls accessed form two different pullouts.
+After you pass Home Alone and the Old Road Crags, there are about a dozen different walls accessed from two different pullouts.
 These walls contain some of the most commonly climbed moderate routes in Tensleep including classics like Death Flake from Hell (10a), Big Bear Memorial (10b), Ice Station Zebra (10c), and Circus in the Wind (11a/b).